How to grow your profile as a BJJ athlete.

 Posted by James Tighe on

-The Goal of every Jiu Jitsu competitor is to be a World Champion.
-Here are my thoughts on the 6 key foundations that will accelerate your growth towards this goal, and maximise your opportunities in the sport.
+The goal of every Jiu Jitsu competitor is to be a World Champion.
+Here are my thoughts on the 6 key foundations that will accelerate your growth towards this goal and maximize your opportunities in the sport.

-Pre covid there had never been a been a better time to make money from Jiu Jitsu.
-Covid would put a halt on the growth of jiu jitsu, however as we come out of the other-side of the pandemic we see the sports exploding once again.
+Pre-Covid, there had never been a better time to make money from Jiu Jitsu.
+Covid put a halt to the growth of Jiu Jitsu, but as we come out of the other side of the pandemic, we see the sport exploding once again.

-First of all, why do you need to raise your profile?
-Well you don’t, you could just train and compete and have no online presence, some people may decide this is desirable.
-However you would not be giving yourself the best chance of being successful.
+Well, you don’t have to raise your profile.
+You could just train and compete and have no online presence.
+Some people may decide this is desirable.
+However, you wouldn’t be giving yourself the best chance of being successful.

 Tip 1: Engagement > Followers

-Ensure your content is original and authentic, think outside the box, push the boundaries when you are showing techniques, rolling etc. Whenever you post content to any channel you have to ask one question – will people engage with this?
-You need people, interacting with your posts, liking, sharing, and commenting.
+Ensure your content is original and authentic.
+Think outside the box and push the boundaries when you are showing techniques, rolling, etc. Whenever you post content to any channel, you need to ask one question – will people engage with this?
+You need people interacting with your posts, liking, sharing, and commenting.
 This is what will get the maximum organic visibility.

 This is key to attracting good sponsors.
 A good sponsor will pay an athlete a lot for great exposure of their brand.
 You do not have to win everything.